 The Best Cities to Work in for International Citizens

 Living and working abroad is an exciting opportunity that exposes you to an entirely new way of life.
-But unless you’re wealthy or retired, you’re going to need to generate income will living overseas.
+But unless you’re wealthy or retired, you’re going to need to generate income while living overseas.
+Finding the best places to work should be a priority in your job search.

 Don’t assume you can pack up, move, and find a job as soon as you step off the plane.
 In most scenarios, it’s best to have a job lined up before you relocate.